Mahmoud Abbas

 Political relations

-Abbas with President Barack Obama and Vice President Joe Biden in the Oval Office.
+Abbas with President Barack Obama and Vice President Joe Biden in the Oval Office

 With Israel

-Abbas meets with then United States Secretary of State Condoleezza Rice and then Israeli prime minister Ehud Olmert.
+Abbas meets with then United States Secretary of State Condoleezza Rice and then Israeli prime minister Ehud Olmert

-On 23 January 2005, Israeli radio reported that Abbas had secured a thirty-day ceasefire from Hamas and Palestinian Islamic Jihad.
+In January 2005, Israeli radio reported that Abbas had secured a thirty-day ceasefire from Hamas and Palestinian Islamic Jihad.
 On 12 February, lone Palestinians attacked Israel settlements and Abbas quickly fired some of his security officers for not stopping the attacks during the ceasefire.

-On 9 April 2005, Abbas said that the killing of three Palestinians in southern Gaza by Israeli soldiers was a deliberate violation of the declared ceasefire deal.
+In April 2005, Abbas said that the killing of three Palestinians in southern Gaza by Israeli soldiers was a deliberate violation of the declared ceasefire deal.
 "This violation is made on purpose," Abbas said in a written statement sent to reporters in the West Bank capital of Ramallah.
 Abbas made the statement shortly after three Palestinian teenage boys were shot dead by Israeli troops in the southern Gaza town of Rafah.
 Israel claimed they thought the boys were attempting to smuggle weapons, while Palestinians claimed a group of boys were playing soccer and three of them went to retrieve the ball near the border fence.[61]

-On 25 July 2005, he announced that he would move his office to Gaza until the complete withdrawal of Israeli troops in order to coordinate the Palestinian side of the withdrawal, mediating between the different factions.[62]
+In July 2005, he announced that he would move his office to Gaza until the complete withdrawal of Israeli troops in order to coordinate the Palestinian side of the withdrawal, mediating between the different factions.[62]

-On 2 March 2008, Abbas stated he was suspending peace talks with Israel, while Israeli prime minister Ehud Olmert vowed to press on with military operations against militants who have been launching home-made rockets into southern Israel.[63]
+In March 2008, Abbas stated he was suspending peace talks with Israel, while Israeli prime minister Ehud Olmert vowed to press on with military operations against militants who have been launching home-made rockets into southern Israel.[63]

-On 20 May 2008 Abbas said he would resign from his office if the current round of peace talks had not yielded an agreement in principle "within six months".
+In May 2008 Abbas said he would resign from his office if the current round of peace talks had not yielded an agreement in principle "within six months".
 He also said that the current negotiations were, in effect, deadlocked: "So far, we have not reached an agreement on any issue.
 Any report indicating otherwise is simply not true."[64]

 Abbas has since confirmed that he turned down an Israeli offer for a Palestinian state on nearly 95% of the West Bank.
 In September 2008, Olmert had presented him with a map that delineated the borders of the proposed PA state, for which Israel would annex 6.3 percent of the West Bank and compensate the Palestinians with 5.8 percent (taken from pre-1967 Israel), which Abbas stated he rejected out of hand, insisting instead to demarcate the 4 June 1967 borders of Palestine.
 He said that Olmert did not give a map of the proposal and that he could not sign without seeing the proposal.
 Abbas also said that he was not an expert on maps and pointed to Olmert's corruption investigation (he was later convicted).[65][66]
 Abbas said in October 2011 that he made a counteroffer to let Israel annex 1.9% of the West Bank.[67]